Rancilio Silvia Review + Modding Options & the New Silvia Pro

 I’m sure if you’ve spent any time at all researching the Rancilio Silvia, or the Gaggia Classic, you’ll be familiar with the term temperature surfing.

-It just means to get the machine to the right temperature (ish) and it’s usually connected with shot temperature.
-What I’ve found even though, with the Gaggia Classic too to be fair, is that without a PID fitted, you need to temperature surf for both the brew temp, and steam temp/pressure.
+It very indicates to get the machine to the right temperature (ish) and it’s usually linked to shot temperature.
+What I’ve found although, with the Gaggia Classic too to be fair, is that without a PID fitted, you need to temperature surf for both the brew temp, and steam temp/pressure.

 Grinding & puck prep